-The Adviser anticipates that it may take approximately two business days (a business day is any day that the NYSE is open) for additions to and deletions from the Underlying Index to fully settle in the portfolio composition of the Fund.
+The Adviser anticipates that it may take approximately two business days (a business day is any day that the New York Stock Exchange ("NYSE") is open) for additions to and deletions from the Underlying Index to fully settle in the portfolio composition of the Fund.

 In accordance with 1940 Act rules, the Fund has adopted a policy to invest, under normal circumstances, at least 80% of the value of its total assets in the particular types of securities, and/or in securities of companies operating in the particular industries or economic sectors, that are suggested by the Fund's name (the "80% investment policy").
 The Fund considers the securities suggested by its name to be those securities that comprise its Underlying Index.
-Therefore, the Fund anticipates meeting its 80% investment policy because it already generally invests at least 90% of its total assets in securities that comprise its Underlying Index.
+Therefore, the Fund anticipates meeting its 80% investment policy because it already generally invests at least 90% of its total assets in securities that comprise its Underlying Index, in accordance with its principal investment strategies.